Rohitw3code/MENA-Focused-Financial-News-Report-Sentiment-Analysis-Engine/README.md

 ## 🌟 Overview

-SentimentScope Server is a sophisticated backend system that powers financial news sentiment analysis using cutting-edge AI technology.
+SentiNews Server is a sophisticated backend system that powers financial news sentiment analysis using cutting-edge AI technology.
 It automatically scrapes financial news from multiple sources, analyzes sentiment using advanced language models, and provides comprehensive APIs for accessing insights.

 ### 🎯 Key Capabilities